datacamp-content-public/Beginning-Statistics-with-R/chapter1.md

 key: 8fb45ad353
 ```

-If you type in the name of a dataset, it will print out on the screen.

 * If you enter max(data), the maximum value will be returned (what is the max value).
 * If you enter which.max(data), the maximum value will be returned (which one has the maximum).
 * If you enter min(data), the maximum value will be returned (what is the min value).
 * If you enter which.min(data), the maximum value will be returned (which one has the minimum).

 The dataset Electorial_Votes is loaded for you.
-* Print the Electorial_Votes dataset on the screen
 * Find the largest number of electorial votes
 * Find which state/district that has the most electorial votes
 * Find the smallest number of electorial votes